havocked/BitcoinRate/README.md

 $> pod install
 ```

-It will generate a file **MusicPlayer.xcworkspace**.
-Open the project with it (not with MusicPlayer.xcodeproj)
+It will generate a file **BitcoinRate.xcworkspace**.
+Open the project with it (not with BitcoinRate.xcodeproj)

 ## Project Architecture